caloli74/gladys-xi/README.md

 To install this module :

-Install the Xi module
+Install the Xiaomi gateway module
+Reboot
+Indicate the xiaomi password in the gladys parameters (get the password in the xiaomi app)

-"# Xi"
+"# Xiaomi gateway"